linsir/lua-resty-ceph/README_swift.md

 # lua-resty-ceph

-A simple Lua wrapper for ceph with s3 and swift based on OpenResty.
+A simple Lua wrapper for ceph with swift based on OpenResty.

 More: